fstiehle/leafhopper-prototype/state_channel_node/README.md

 - [How to run it?](https://github.com/fstiehle/leafhopper-prototype#run-it)

 The State Channel Node is a node.js server and holds the current state of the process and maintains a connection to each other state channel node in the network.
-It can receive requests from outside over the `/begin:taskid` route to advance the state of the process.
+It can receive requests from outside over the `/begin:taskid` route to instruct the node to propose the task with :taskid to the network.
 The server can be deployed with different identities.
 Based on their identity they will be assigned a unique RSA key pair and blockchain address.

 # API